Gretsch Pickguard Paint removal

 Avoid working in 'swirl' patterns as they may take more polishing later

 Wet the guard rear face and wet the paper, then start by rubbing the wetted paper (abrasive side down to the work surface) working from one end to the other along the 'longest side' direction of the Pickguard.
 Use a light pressure on the paper only, it minimises scratching.
-You only want to remove the paint layer, not key the surface for later painting!
+You only want to remove the paint layer on the back of the guard, not key the surface for later painting!

 Stop and check progress and also re-wet the paper frequently during the work, this helps to avoid scratches and over working the job.
 We are only removing the paint layer back to the clear plastic on this job.